-In accordance with EU regulations, health certificates are mandatory for imports of animal products as are phytosanitary certificates for imports of plant products.
+In accordance with EU regulations, health certificates are mandatory for imports of animal products as are phytosanitary certificates for imports of most plant products.
 Some products may also take additional certificates, such as the quality certificate which allows for reduced import duties or marketing products under a specific label, as in the case of organic products.
-There are voluntary certificates that may help reduce the level of import controls.
-For example, EU legislation does not require that nuts and peanuts be accompanied by an aflatoxin certificate.
+There are also voluntary certificates which may help reduce the level of import controls.
+For example, EU legislation does not require that almonds be accompanied by an aflatoxin certificate.
 However, shipments with these certificates are less tested and/or controlled upon entry in the EU.